-The Seapower engineers and project coordinators have been involved in the wave energy industry for over 25 years and have been developing the SeaPower Platform since 2008.
+The Seapower engineers and project coordinators have been involved in the wave energy industry for over 25 years and have been developing the Seapower Platform since 2008.
 A strong business and economic model underpin all our technological development.
-We and our partners are driven by the desire to make wave energy a reality, to reduce carbon emissions in the generation of electricity or to provide drinking water and water for irrigation economically.
+We and our partners are driven by the desire to make wave energy a reality, to reduce carbon emissions in the generation of electricity, and to economically provide drinking water and water for irrigation.
 Our strength is our association with other small and medium sized companies in Ireland, the UK and continental Europe, who are also dedicated to the cause of making ocean energy a reality.

 - Ongoing tank testing, and optimisation campaigns e.g. MARINET, KHL, Flowave.